 Dr. Wang leads a graduate level course of Food Safety Risk Analysis at the Department of Food Science and Technology and co-instruct the Public Health course at the School of Veterinary Medicine and Biomedical Science for the Principle of Epidemiology for DVM students.

-Currently, there are three PhD students (two from Turkey and one from China) and one MS student (from India) in Wang’s group.
+Currently, there are three PhD students and one MS students in Wang’s group.